Stonelinks/stonelinks.org/content/index.md

 <div class="hero-unit">

-#Welcome to Stonelinks!
+<h1>Welcome to Stonelinks!</h1>

-Hello!
+<p>Hello!
 I'm Lucas Doyle.
 I'm a programmer, roboticist, engineer, web developer, communicator and student.
 I'm passionate about my work and love learning new things.
 This website is where I put my projects, code, writing, documentation and more.
-Enjoy!
+Enjoy!</p>

 </div>